AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 - Added configurable request timeouts/retries for the Streamlit client.
 - Restored Google Drive client ID/secret entries in `.dvc/config.local` (local-only).
 - Removed `.env` that previously stored Google Drive secrets (local-only).
+- Added a CML GitHub Actions workflow that runs only on `main`.
+- Added metrics/plots publishing to the CML report.

 ### Files added or modified